Settings

 Activity logs

-On the Settings > Activity page, you can view activity logs for your AIDR account and verify their tamperproof status.
+On the Settings > Activity page, you can view activity logs for your AIDR account.

 Overview